-- To log in, you must obtain a campus-wide login (CWL) (see instructions). - To browse course offerings, log into your student account and choose "Course Schedule."
-Follow directions from there.
-Creative Writing courses are all listed as CRWR.
-Graduate courses are all at the 500-level. - We strongly recommend watching video registration tutorials on the SSC. - We will also try to have expanded course descriptions on the CRWR website before registration each year: https://creativewriting.ubc.ca/courses/?level=5 - Note: Optional Residency Courses all have section numbers which begin with D and do not have a course time and date assigned on the SSC.
-So CRWR 501V 001 is on-campus and CRWR 501V D01 is online. - Courses are marked with "restricted" seating because only CRWR students are eligible to register for them.
+- To log into Workday Student, you must obtain a campus-wide login account (CWL) (see instructions). - Distance Education Courses all have section numbers which begin with D. So CRWR 501V 001 is an On Campus course and CRWR 501V D01 is an Distance online course. - Courses are marked with "restricted" seating because only CRWR students are eligible to register for them.
 It does not mean that you are restricted from taking them.
-However, as noted above, on campus students cannot register in online courses without permission from the Graduate Advisor and are restricted to a maximum of 6 credits online during their degree. - Because courses often fill quickly (some almost immediately), we strongly recommend students do the following before registration day: create a Worklist in SSC, with the courses you want to register in.
+However, as noted above, On Campus students cannot register in Distance courses without permission from the Graduate Advisor. - Because courses fill quickly (some almost immediately), we strongly recommend that before registration day you create a saved schedule in Workday, with the courses you want to register in.
 Make a list of alternate courses in case the ones you want fill up.
 Be on your computer the moment registration opens. - If you don't get a course, please keep checking back.
-We often find courses will fill initially, but students may switch and drop courses right into the first week of classes.
+We often find courses will fill initially, but students switch and drop courses right into the first week of classes.